Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 • For golf, and Charleston is the first place golf was played in America in 1788, you want to go out to Kiawah and play The Ocean Course.
 It is possibly the most beautiful 9 holes of golf on the planet.
 It’s challenging but only because it is located adjacent to the beach, so there is always a breeze to factor into your swing.

-• You can swim or kayak along side dolphins over the Cooper River Bridge in Mount Pleasant but you’ll probably get plenty of walking in when you explore the city, so I’m not going to write down all the outdoor adventures and trails that you can discover.
+• You can swim at the beaches or kayak along side dolphins in all of our marshes, but you’ll probably get plenty of walking in when you explore the city, so I’m not going to write down all the outdoor adventures and trails that you can discover.
 Just know that with a quick search you can easily find trails through alligator swamps and places like The Woodlands Nature Preserve where you can ride horses through the forest.
 There is a trail along the water on Patriots Point in Mount Pleasant where you can look back and see the entire city and the Cooper River Bridge.

 Comparing Charleston and Savannah: A Southern Showdown

-• We live in Charleston so we are a bit bias when it comes to picking a favorite southern city, this is it!
+• We live in Charleston so we are a bit biased when it comes to picking a favorite southern city...
 I was once told that Charleston, Savannah, and New Orleans are three sisters.
-Charleston is the first born and most put together of the three, Savannah as the middle child is the easy going, creative and independent one, and then there’s New Orleans, the very wild third child.
-There are similarities between all three when it comes to architecture and from a historical point of view Charleston and Savannah have a lot of Civil War stories in common but each is a very different adventure for visitors.
+Charleston is the first born and most put together of the three, Savannah as the middle child is the easy going, creative and independent one, and then there’s New Orleans, the wild third child.
+There are similarities between all three when it comes to architecture and historic influences.
+Charleston and Savannah have a lot of Civil War stories in common but each is a very different adventure for visitors.
 Since you are reading an Art Gallery’s Guide, I’m guessing you are interested in culture, so Charleston is really the best cobblestone laden place to be in the south.

 • I can’t emphasis enough how unique Charleston's offerings are for anyone that wants to feel a touch of southern hospitality with a European feel.
 Places like the Charleston City Market or Market Street, where you can grab a Charleston hat and a bag of southern grits, are tourist traps but even they are upscale in comparison to what you would expect.
 There was a revitalization project to make the city sidewalks wider and safer along upper-King Street a few years ago and now there are very few places on the peninsula that aren’t picturesque.
 The distinct southern charm of the city’s historic district is just really unmatched in America.